The Best Food Markets in Helsinki, Finland

 Hakaniemi Market Hall

-Right outside the station is one of Helsinki’s most famous food markets, Hakaniemi.
+One of Helsinki’s most famous food markets is outside the station, Hakaniemi.
 Hakaniemi Market Hall is a crowded, multi-floored market selling everything from food & drink to arts, crafts, and clothing.

 Outside, there are more market stalls.

 As I usually do in street markets, I explored the full market before getting any food.
-With so many options, I wanted to make sure I wasn’t going to miss out on something great by being full.
+With so many options, I wanted to make sure I wouldn’t miss out on something great by being full.

 After wandering around the first floor, I went up to the second floor.
 Up here was mostly clothing, though there was a restaurant/bar in the center.